JWalshe86/Mickey-Mouse-Memory-Game/README.md

 the html it worked.
 One researched this issue in [stackoverflow: Javascript only working when inside the html document](https://stackoverflow.com/questions/44160340/javascript-only-working-when-inside-the-html-document).
 On the final line of answers heres someone mentioned ensuring both js files and html files were in the same document.
 When one did this the issue was resolved.
 - The queryselector for the overlay was also selecting the classes for the bubble pop ups.
 This meant they bubbles wouldn't pop.
 It took some time to realise to specify the queryselector for the overlay, so it wouldn't interfere with the bubbles popping up.
+- The anchor tag for the play button would not wait until the bubble animation had finished.
+To delay the anchor link activating I found a solution on stackoverflow.
+This involved wrapping a setTimeout() around the {window.location = '#click-card'}

 # Unfixed bugs